HilscherAutomation/netPI-netx-ethernet-lan/README.md

 STEP 4.
 Press the button **Actions > Start container**

-Pulling the image from Docker Hub may take up to 5 minutes.
+Pulling the image from Docker Hub may take up to 10 minutes.

 #### Accessing

-The container starts the SSH service and the netX network interface daemon automatically.
+The container starts the SSH server, the netX network interface daemon for `cifx0`, the NetworkManager and the networking server automatically.

 Login to it with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at your mapped port.
 Use the credentials `root` as user and `root` as password when asked and you are logged in as user root.

 Use a command e.g. `ip add show` to list all available network interfaces.
-Recognize the additional netX network interface named `cifx0` next to the `eth0`.
+You will recognize the additional netX network interface named `cifx0` next to standard `eth0`.

-You find the auto configuring cifx0 configuration file in /etc/network/interfaces.d/cifx0.
-Modify it in accordance to [NetworkConfiguration](https://wiki.debian.org/NetworkConfiguration) to meet your demands.
-Before restarting the networking afterwards with `/etc/init.d/networking restart` make sure you deleted the existing cifx0 ip address setting with a command e.g. `ip add del x.x.x.x/x dev cifx0`.
+At runtime you find the `cifx0` Ethernet configuration file in `/etc/network/interfaces.d/cifx0` or offline in the repository's folder `driver`.
+By default the interface is configured to a static ip address 192.168.253.1.
+Modify the file in accordance to [NetworkConfiguration](https://wiki.debian.org/NetworkConfiguration) to meet your demands.
+If online make sure you deleted the running `cifx0` setup with a command e.g. `ip add del x.x.x.x/x dev cifx0` before you restart the networking server after your modification with `/etc/init.d/networking restart`.
+Else the interface is assigned a secondary, third ... parallel setup to.

+#### Limitation

+The `cifx0` interface does not support Ethernet package reception of type multicast.

+Servicing the `cifx0` interface is only possible in the container it was created.
+It is not available to the Docker host or to any other containers started.

+Since netX network controller is a single resource a `cifx0` interface can only be created once at a time on netPI.

 #### Driver, Firmware and Daemon

-There are three components necessary to get the `cifx0` Ethernet LAN interface up an running.
-The rest is handled by the standard network manager automatically.
+There are three components necessary to get the `cifx0` recognized as Ethernet interface by the NetworkManager and the networking server.

 ##### Driver